jvacca/spotmefy2/README.md

 ToDo:
 - Finish search functionality
-- Add recently played and make it the default panel
+- Replace User profile (default panel) with Recently Played which will be retrieved from local storage

 Bugs:
 - Fix search when user clicks on an album, it does not route correctly
 - fix search button design
 - fix next prev buttons design
-- add default values to mediaplayer when no tracks are selected yet
+- add default values to mediaplayer when no tracks are selected yet ( from localstorage )
+- Recently Played will remember if track was from an album or playlist and should be in album grid view